epi-sam/journalR/.github/CONTRIBUTING.md

 Lean into the [Tidyverse Style Guide](https://style.tidyverse.org) when possible, but don't adhere to it slavishly when common sense dictates otherwise, or where noted below.

+## Tests

+New functionality should be tested.
+A high-level integration test is a good place to start.
+If unit testing appears necessary, please add them.
+Let tests drive development.

 ## Names